Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 - To do this, simply click the `Run` button at the bottom of the screen.
 - A small window will pop up notifying you that it is downloading the gene sets.
 It will then close after it has finished doing so.
 - To view the progress of the analysis (handy for larger gene sets and bigger datasets), check the `GSEA reports` window at the bottom left of the window.
 - You will see that your analysis is 'Running'.
 If anything goes wrong, you will see 'Error!'.
-If it has completed, you will see 'Success
+If it has completed, you will see 'Success'.

 <img src="/assets/img/figure-54.png" alt="Running GSEAPreranked" width="1000"/>